vermin/wazn-alpha/README.md

 If you already have a repo cloned, initialize and update:

-`$ cd WAZN && git submodule init && git submodule update`
+`$ cd wazn && git submodule init && git submodule update`

 ### Build instructions